Inspiration Institute: A Reggio Emilia-Inspired Professional Development Series

 March 9 | Cook Conference Center

-across the lifespan.
-The LCAC is comprised of LSU faculty across five colleges, faculty
+and aging across the lifespan.
+The LCAC is comprised of LSU faculty across five colleges,

 Our keynote speaker, Dr. Robert Scheidt, is a professor in Biomedical Engineering, and Electrical & Computer Engineering at Marquette University.
 He is also the Program Director of the National Science Foundation’s program Mind, Machine, and Motor Nexus (M3X).